labex-labs/open-source-labs/python/practical-python/lab-02-05-collections-collections-module/step4.md

         ...
 ```

-The `collections` module might be one of the most useful library
-modules for dealing with special purpose kinds of data handling
-problems such as tabulating and indexing.
+The `collections` module might be one of the most useful library modules for dealing with special purpose kinds of data handling problems such as tabulating and indexing.

-In this exercise, we’ll look at a few simple examples.
-Start by
-running your `report.py` program so that you have the portfolio of
-stocks loaded in the interactive mode.
+In this exercise, we'll look at a few simple examples.
+Start by running your `report.py` program so that you have the portfolio of stocks loaded in the interactive mode.

 ```bash
 $ python3 -i report.py